Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 The cooperative boundary is not a permanent condition established through a single crossing.
 It must be continuously reproduced through sustained alignment between expectation and realised outcomes across successive interactions.
 Where this alignment fails, the boundary may recede and cooperative coordination may revert toward coexistence conditions.

-The cooperative boundary is the necessary condition for the formation of temporal coordination.
-Without it, signal interpretation and expectation formation cannot develop.
+Crossing the cooperative boundary does not guarantee temporal coordination.
+It provides the necessary condition through which signal interpretation and expectation formation can develop.

+From this stage onward, the framework presumes participants capable of interpreting signals and forming expectations; coexistence pairs incapable of interpretation remain permanently within coexistence relative to one another.

 ## 14.4 Temporal Coordination — Formal Conditions

-**Temporal coordination is the condition in which participants who have crossed the cooperative boundary engage in repeated interaction across time, such that each interaction generates observable signals that are interpreted to form expectations, and those expectations are deployed to guide subsequent coordinated action.**
+**Temporal coordination** is the condition in which participants who have crossed the cooperative boundary engage in repeated interaction across time, such that each interaction generates observable signals that are interpreted to form expectations, and those expectations are deployed to guide subsequent coordinated action.

 Temporal coordination obtains when participants who have crossed the cooperative boundary engage in repeated interaction across time, such that each interaction generates observable signals that are interpreted to form expectations, and those expectations are deployed to guide subsequent coordinated action.